Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Bridging score-based and IPM-based tests

-In other words, the score-based test for testing the mean under Gaussian model can be viewed as a test based on the departure of the first moment of data from the null model. \end{example}
+In other words, the score-based test for testing the mean under Gaussian location model with an unknown scale parameter can be viewed as a test based on the departure of the first moment of data from the null model. \end{example}